-The other day, Keri asked me if I was going to include, “YMCA” by The Village People in “my” list of the Top 500 songs of all time.
-I told her that “YMCA” did not rank, according to those who did the original voting but that, just the same, I had a way to include some songs that resonated with people, like her, who like their songs to be fun.
-So, here is the story of one of the most widely-known and beloved songs to come along in modern music history…..”YMCA” by The Village People.
+The other day Keri asked me if I was going to include “YMCA” by The Village People in my list of the Top 500 songs of all time.
+I told her that according to those who did the original voting that “YMCA” did not make the cut.
+However, I reassured her that I had a way to include some songs that resonated with people like her who like their songs to be fun.
+So, here is the story of one of the most widely known and beloved songs to come along in modern music history…..”YMCA” by The Village People.

 “YMCA” is a song that creates an almost instantaneous reaction from crowds at sporting events, from children at school assemblies and from people at parties and clubs.
 That reaction is to dance, sing along and raise your arms into the air in the shape of the letters that spell, “YMCA”.
 For many, their interest in the song ends the final time they form an “A” in the air with their arms.
 Then, sweaty and satisfied, they await the next song or else, return to their seats and their thoughts turn to something else.
 “YMCA” is dangerously close to falling into the category of a “novelty song” but, because of the story behind it, “YMCA” is much more that a novelty song and much more important than merely being a party song, too.
 The real story behind “YMCA” begins in New York City in the 1970s and is well worth knowing.